rideron89/vueme/README.md

 # VueMe

-Content Management System powered by Vue.js and Express.js.
+Flat-file CMS (Content Management System) powered by Vue.js and Express.js.

-This is the main package for the VueMe CMS.
+This is the main package for the VueMe project.
 No theme is included in this package.
 A default theme will eventually be provided for guidance.

 ## Requirements